Epsom Salts – Baths and Beyond

 Why take an Epsom Salts bath?

 An Epsom salts bath releases toxins and metabolic waste by enhancing perspiration.
-Epsom salts also contain magnesium sulfate, which is absorbed by the body, promotes muscle relaxation and relieves stiff, aching and cramped muscles.
+Epsom salts also contain magnesium sulfate, which when absorbed by the body promotes muscle relaxation and relieves stiff, aching and cramped muscles.

 Epsom salt baths can also be used to treat specific conditions.
 Dry skin can benefit from Epsom salt baths as can genital herpes outbreaks.